maximilianaberthold/maximilianaberthold.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

-announcements:
-  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items